Best Survival Playing Cards

 Because they aren’t necessary and do bring some size and weight, we merely suggest you consider them for your loadout:

-Playing cards are also great for camping, hiking, and backpacking as well.
+Playing cards are also great for camping, hiking, and backpacking.
 Heck, you don’t even have to get outdoors to appreciate survival cards at the kitchen table.

 How We Review Products: We research thoroughly before selecting the best products to review.
 We have vast prepping and survival experience and bring in outside experts when needed.
 Hours on end are spent testing gear in stressful conditions and using specialized testing gear to verify claims.
 We assign performance criteria and impartially rate each tested item.
 Learn more about how we test.